 While you can look for mortgage deals at any time of year, autumn could well be one of the better times to start and submit a mortgage application.
 Firstly, it's highly unlikely that you changed jobs over the summer, so you'll have been in your current job for the required minimum of six months in order to successfully get a mortgage.

 Secondly, buying a property in autumn is easier than in the summer, which the peak season for people moving home.
 Competition eases in autumn, and you may well be able to bag the home of your dreams at a good price.
+Especially as we're moving into the final two months of the year, people will be keen to sell quickly, so you'll have more bargaining power.

 Should I wait until after Brexit to get a mortgage?